Quantum Algorithms for Graph Connectivity and Formula Evaluation: Improved Analysis of st-connectivity Algorithm

 Just as a positive witness is some linear combination of $st$-paths, similarly, a negative witness turns out to be a linear combination of $st$-cuts in $G(x)$.
 But as we've argued, every $st$-cut corresponds to an $s't'$-path in $G'(x)$.
 Using the correspondence between cuts and paths, we have that a negative witness is a linear combination of $s't'$-paths in $G'(x)$.
 This allows us to show a correspondence between complexity-optimal negative witnesses and minimal $s't'$-flows, connecting $w_-(x,P_{G,c})$ to $R_{s',t'}(G'(x),c')$.

-In Appendix \ref{app:time}, we show that if a quantum walk step on the network $(G,c)$ can be implemented time efficiently, then this algorithm is not only query efficient, but also time efficient.
+In Appendix \ref{app:time}, we show that if a quantum walk step on the network $(G,c)$ can be implemented time efficiently, then this algorithm is not only query efficient, but also time efficient, with only $\frac{1}{\sqrt{\delta}}$ multiplicative overhead, where $\delta$ is the spectral gap of the symmetric normalized Laplacian.
+For example, if $G$ is a complete graph with unit weights, $\delta$ is constant.
 Let